Echinocereus stramineus

+Description

 Vegetative characteristic

 Echinocereus stramineus has various stems from which a sexual mature plant can have a number of stems from 10–50 to 100–350.
 The largest stem reported was 1 meter in diameter with up to 500 stems.
 The most unusual feature of this plant is the number of ribs per stem.
 Normally, it has 11–17 ribs per stem and the average ribs per stem is 12 so it is easier to distinguish this from other Echinocereus.
 In E. stramineus, the areoles are circular in shape and normally 7–15 mm apart.
 Each areole contains average 2–4 central spines and 7–10 radial spines in which radial spines are acicular and 2–3 cm in length.

 Flowers and fruits

-Echinocereus stramineus flowers in late March to May and flowers are average 8.5 to 12.5 cm in diameter and length, the color of inner tepals is deep red compared to the outer portion of the tepals.
-The filaments are 0.8–1 cm long and are reddish, anthers are yellow in color.
-(Filament and anther are the male structures).
-The green stigma lobes (usually 10–13 lobes and average 8 mm long) are supported by reddish style (usually 2.7 cm long and 2.5 mm thick).
-There are also rare individuals reported by Big Bend National Park where pure white flowers are found instead of red color as usual.
-Fruits are globular shape with 5–6 cm in diameter and the color will turn into reddish brown when ripe, and the areoles on fruit can be easily removed.
+Echinocereus stramineus flowers in late March to May and flowers are average 8.5 to 12.5 cm in diameter and length.
+The inner tepals are deep red compared to the outer portion of the tepals.
+The filaments are 0.8–1 cm long and are reddish, and anthers are yellow in color.
+(Filament and anther are the male structures.)
+The green stigma lobes (usually 10–13 lobes and average 8 mm long) are supported by reddish styles (usually 2.7 cm long and 2.5 mm thick).
+There are also rare individuals reported by Big Bend National Park where pure white flowers are found instead of the usual red.
+Fruits are globular in shape and 5–6 cm in diameter.
+The color will turn reddish brown when ripe, and the areoles on the fruit can be easily removed.